dotnet/tye/docs/recipes/logging_seq.md

   project: frontend/frontend.csproj
 ```

 The `logPath` property here configures the path where Seq will store its data.

-> :bulb: Tye can successfully launch Seq without `logPath`, but ...
-It's *highly* recommended that you specify a path to store the logs and configuration (add to `.gitignore` if it's part of your repository).
-Kibana has some mandatory setup the first time you use it, and without persisting the data, you will have to go through it each time.

 Now launch the application with Tye: